 Lots of work goes into the details of Bob's paintings and when all those individual details add up they really make the most amazing picture.
 Bob doesn’t just take phthalo green and throw it up on the canvas.
 He mixes his colors, chooses his stroke and is methodical when he's painting.
 This is similar to being musical when playing the piano.
 One shouldn't just hit the keys without a thought or care for how it sounds - the goal is to be strategic about it, kind of like Bob Ross!
 By now I am hoping that you are starting to understand just how important being musical really is.
 Without it, there’s a serious risk that the music you are spending hours practicing just won’t sound as good as it could and this is exactly why I wanted to cover this topic first.

-To quickly summarize, here’s a list of the items that have been extremely helpful for me:
+To quickly summarize the video, here’s a list of the items that have been extremely helpful for me:

 As Dr. Wright says, efficiency is something that every pianist needs, regardless of their skill level.
 Personally, I didn’t start learning this until just about two years ago.
 At one point in Piano Marvel’s Method, I wasn’t able to get 100’s anymore from just playing a song over and over again.
 The song I was trying to learn was “Dance of the Sugar Plum Fairy” arranged as a duet by Aaron Garner.
 I had never played a duet before and reading those two treble clefs was really difficult for me.
 After trying to get 100% many times with no success I finally said, “well, I don’t think I am ever going to get a 100% doing it this way, so let’s give these Learning Path's a try”.
 I had heard about Learning Path's from my internship supervisor at the time, Sean Slade.
 He had told me some truly amazing statistics about how using Minced path helps students to learn a song up to 10x faster.
 I’m not sure why but for whatever reason I had never listened to him and given it a try; I’m one of those “resisting” personality types I guess.
 But, on this day I realized that doing it my way was never going to work.
 So, I finally gave Minced a try.
 Here’s my reaction to my choice to try the Minced Learning Path back in March 2018.
 (Yes, I’m the guy that sometimes make voice memos on my iPhone, don’t judge me!)